kindista/kindista/src/unsubscribe.md

 [ ] add contact notification option on communication settings [ ] enable deletion of contact-n items

-[ ] allow unsubsribes for group admins as necessary
+[ ] go to the correct page when selecting whos settings are changed [ ] go to correct page when updating group communication settings

 ## On server
 [ ] run (give-users-unsubscribe-keys)